datagnss/datagnss.github.io/gnss/rtk_receiver/MA10P-V2/index.md

 By default, NMEA can also be output through the 6P UART for use with other TTL devices.
 If you do not need this function, you can ignore it.

 L6 correction data can also be output through the 6P UART.
 In that case, configure `Forward GNSS2 Data to External Port` on the advanced.html, if AP mode, please log in  `http://192.168.4.1/advanced.html` page.

+>The `advanced.html` page contains many advanced configuration options.
+In most cases, you do not need to change them.

 If you know the MA10P-V2 IP address, like 10.10.168.197, you could navigate to this page `http://10.10.168.197/advanced.html`